habiburrahman-mu/Dotnet-BackgroundWorkerExamples/README.md

 #### Functionality of IHostedLifecycleService
 - Methods
 	- Inherits `StartAsync(CancellationToken)` and `StopAsync(CancellationToken)` from `IHostedService`.
-    - `Starting(CancellationToken cancellationToken)`: This method is called just ater `StartAsync` is invoked.
+    - `Starting(CancellationToken cancellationToken)`: This method is called just after `StartAsync` is invoked.
 It allows for any post-startup actions.
     - `StartedAsync(CancellationToken cancellationToken)`: This method is called just before `StartAsync` is invoked.
 It allows for any pre-startup actions before the actual background task begins.
     - `StoppingAsync(CancellationToken cancellationToken)`: This method is called just before `StopAsync` is invoked.
 It allows for any pre-shutdown actions before the background task is stopped.
-    - `StoppedAsync()`: This method is called after `StopAsync` has completed.
+    - `StoppedAsync()`: This method is called after `StopAsync` has been completed.
 You can use it for any post-shutdown cleanup or logging.

 ### Implementations
 Implementation can be found in [HostedBackgroundService](HostedBackgroundService).